DistrictOfJoban/JCM-Docs/docs/dev/scripting/sounds.md

 |`TickableSoundInstance.isPlaying(): boolean`|Whether the sound is currently playing.|

 !!! tips "Tips when using TickableSoundInstance"
-    - Only invoke `SoundManager.play` once on the same instance.
     - If sound is loopable, always stop it via `SoundManager.stop` in `dispose()`.
     - If in a moving environment (e.g. Vehicle), always call `setPos` to update the position, since the instance is fully under the script control and will not be automatically updated by JCM.